-Fremia is an employers' organisation of Swedish co-operative and popular-movement-owned enterprisers as well as civil society organisations.
+Fremia is an employers' organisation of Swedish co-operative and popular-movement-owned enterprisers as well as civil society organisations and partner owned enterprises.

 - is represented in most sectors of the Swedish labour market in the fields of trade, industry and service, health care and service, geriatric care and housing service, day-care centre, pre-school and school as well as non profitmaking organisations,

 - has wide-ranging contacts with the trade union movement and

 - was founded in 2021 as a result of the merger between KFO and Idea.
 But, our history goes as far back as 1943.

 The organisation's main task is to assist its members in negotiations and to conclude agreements on their behalf.

 The negotiations conducted by Fremia can be divided into three types: collective bargaining, co-determination negotiations and negotiations to settle legal disputes.
 In addition to this, Fremia provides service in matters arising in the member companies' day-to-day personnel administration.